Cognigy/Documentation/docs/en/docs/ai/flow-nodes/logic/execute-flow.md

 #### Parse Intents

-The user decides whether we should **parse intents** within the sub Flow.This is enabled by default.
+The user decides whether we should **parse intents** within the sub Flow.
+This is enabled by default.

 If `Parse Intents` is enabled, Cognigy NLU will reparse the Intents in the target Flow in the target Flow, using either [input.text](../../tools/interaction-panel/input.md#accessing-the-input-object) or the [Optionally Injected Text](#optionally-injected-text).